 Basic Educational Opportunity Grants (BEOG): These are direct grants to students.
-Between January 1, 1980 and March 15, 1981, an undergraduate student may apply if she or he is enrolled on at least a half-time basis.
+Between January 1, 1981 and March 15, 1982, an undergraduate student may apply if she or he is enrolled on at least a half-time basis.

 Application is made directly to the Federal Government.
-To apply, the student must complete either a form called "Application for Determination of Basic Grant Eligibility" or a "Financial Aid Form" for the 1980-81 academic year.
+To apply, the student must complete a form called "Application for Determination of Basic Grant Eligibility" for the 1981-82 academic year.